golemfactory/golem-docs/src/pages/docs/creators/ray/index.md

 Check out [Supported versions and other limitations](/docs/creators/ray/supported-versions-and-other-limitations) to make sure Ray on Golem supports your environment.

-When the software is installed, you need a cluster configuration yaml file.
+Once the software is installed, you need a cluster configuration yaml file.
 We provide an example yaml, which contains everything needed to start a small, free cluster running on the Golem test network.
 Check out articles about Ray on Golem [cluster yaml](/docs/creators/ray/cluster-yaml) and [Ray CLI](/docs/creators/ray/ray-cli) used to manage the cluster.